Ever caught yourself scrolling for an hour, promising “I’ll start tomorrow,” only to watch the same deadline creep closer?

 The Push‑Pull Model

 Another handy way psychologists frame it is as a push‑pull system.
 Push forces (like hunger, fear, or curiosity) drive you toward a need, while pull forces (like social approval or a bonus) attract you to a specific outcome.
-The interplay decides whether you’ll actually move Surprisingly effective..
+The interplay decides whether you’ll actually move Worth keeping that in mind..

 Why It Matters – The Real‑World Impact

-Understanding motivation isn’t just academic; it’s the difference between a habit that sticks and one that fizzles out And that's really what it comes down to..
+Understanding motivation isn’t just academic; it’s the difference between a habit that sticks and one that fizzles out It's one of those things that adds up..

 - Performance at work – Teams with clear intrinsic motivators (autonomy, mastery, purpose) consistently out‑perform those relying solely on bonuses.